master4709/Mafia---Java/README.md

 Through this application, we eliminate the need of the god

+The game is played with an informed minority, the Mafia and an uninformed majority, the Town.

+Members of the Mafia know who each other are where as Town members have no idea who anyone else is

 ###### Gameplay #####

 Goals:
-* Team Mafia: become the majority by killing the town members
+* Team Mafia: Gain control of the town through lynching, killing and other actions during then night
-* Team Town: lynch/kill all mafia
+* Team Town: Lynch all of Mafia members of Kill them (Vigilante)
+* Lown Wolf:
-* Lone Wolf: Win alone by survivng/lynching a target
+	1. Lyncher: Win by lynching a specific player during the day
+	2. Survivor: Win by being the last member of the Town alive

 Setup:
 * 5-12 players can play the game